 Photos are time machines.
 They might not be able to transport you into the future but can take you back in time.
 What is now just a matter of seconds was nothing short of what would seem like preparation for time travel.

 Don’t most of us have that family picture shot in a studio with vivid backgrounds?
 I consciously use the term ‘shot’ rather than ‘captured’ because photos were clicked with subjects being more conscious & less candid.
-Whether it was due to lack of review mechanism post clicking and pre-developing of pictures or limitations due to the camera roll, subjects posed more consciously for photos.
+Due to lack of review mechanism post clicking and pre-developing of pictures or limitations due to the camera roll, subjects posed more consciously for photos.

 Evolution of DSLRs

-With the advent of digital cameras, photography became a much sought-after profession as well as a hobby.
-The comfort of carrying a digital camera and reduced limitations on the. clicks due to digital storage opened new avenues to the world of photography.
+With the advent of digital cameras, photography became a much sought-after profession and a hobby—the comfort of carrying a digital camera and reduced limitations on the.
+Clicks due to digital storage opened new avenues to the world of photography.
 As per BUZZFEED, today, the no. of photos clicked every 2 mins is as much as pictures clicked over the entire 1800s.

 Though DSLRs brought in more creativity and fewer limitations to aspiring photographers, it was still an exorbitant hobby.
 The high-priced DSLRs and the not-so-cheap lenses would cost someone their savings.
 DSLRs still need professional guidance or training for use.

 The new DSLR models were less technical and more user-friendly.
 Even less expensive than their higher professional counterparts.
 DSLRs became a common sight at tourist spots.
 Although carrying a DSLR was always extra luggage, it still seemed a good payoff against decent snapshots & a cult image.

-In recent years, Digital cameras like the Sony alpha 6000 or alpha 6500 are way more portable compared to the older cameras like the Canon T5i or Nikon 60D.
+In recent years, Digital cameras like the Sony alpha 6000 or alpha 6500 are way more portable than the older cameras like the Canon T5i or Nikon 60D.